 The viola da gamba (also called the “viol” or “gamba”) is a family of bowed string instruments.
-Just as the violin family has different-sized members (violin, viola, ‘cello) the viola da gamba comes in different sizes too, from treble (similar in size to a violin) through tenor and bass sizes to the biggest member, the violone.
-The violone is basically the only viola da gamba that survived past the end of the 18th century, evolving into today’s double bass.
-I play the bass viol, which is similar in size to a ‘cello, and it is the viol for which there is the largest solo repertoire, as well as being very useful as a bowed bass continuo instrument.
-While one might assume that the bass viol is some kind of ancestor of the ‘cello, they are in fact unrelated, with independent evolutionary paths.
+Just as the violin family has different-sized members (violin, viola, ‘cello) the viola da gamba comes in different sizes too, from treble (similar in size to a violin) through tenor and bass sizes to the biggest member, the violone, which is the ancestor of the modern double bass.
+I most often play the bass viol, which is similar in size to a ‘cello, and just fits in its own seat when we travel by plane!
+It is the viol for which there is the largest solo repertoire, as well as being a commonly-used bowed bass continuo instrument for a lot of 17th- and early 18th-century music.
+While people often assume that the bass viol is some kind of ancestor of the ‘cello, they are in fact not at all closely related and existed side by side for many years, with their own independent evolutionary paths.

 Viols are bowed, but the bow is held differently – not overhand, as is a violin or ‘cello bow, but underhand with the fingers through the hair, a little bit like the modern German double-bass bow hold, although further away from the frog.
 This bowhold is very relaxed and natural, and works perfectly to bring out the viola da gamba’s subtle yet resonant sound and the voice-like qualities for which it was prized.